abalasa-amd/cvs/docs/how-to/run-cluster.rst

 **********************************

 Monitor the health of your cluster with the Cluster Health Checker utility script (``check_cluster_health.py`` in the ``utils`` folder of the CVS GitHub repo), a standalone Python utility script that generates an overall health report by collecting logs and metrics of the GPU nodes.

 The script doesn't require any agent/plugin/exporters to be installed or any controller virtual machines.
 It can provide deep visibilty against any cluster (such as a slurm cluster or Kubernetes cluster).

 The script identifies any hardware failure/degradation signatures like RAS errors, PCIe/XGMI errors, or network drop / error counters using the `AMD SMI Python library <https://rocm.docs.amd.com/projects/amdsmi/en/latest/reference/amdsmi-py-api.html>`_.
 It can also identify software failures by searching for failing signatures in the ``demsg`` and ``journlctl`` logs.

 The script also acts as a triaging tool to troubleshoot any performance issues that may be related to the AI infrastructure.
-You can take a snapshot of all counters (GPU/NIC) while your training/inference workloads are in progress, then compare the counters and identify any increment of unexpected counters across all nodes in the cluster to find issues.
+You can use the script to take a snapshot of all counters (GPU/NIC) while your training/inference workloads are in progress, then compare the counters and identify any increment of unexpected counters across all nodes in the cluster to find issues.

 Generate a health report